Therapeutic

 than anyone else can.

-Obligatory disclaimer: I don't think these collected online resources are a substitute for actual therapy.
+Obligatory bonus disclaimer: I (obviously) don't believe these collected online resources are a substitute for actual therapy.

 Links